 Writing, Poetry and Poetics, Ethnic Studies, Translation (especially, Japanese literature), Women’s Studies.

-Kimiko Hahn is the child of artists, a Japanese American mother from Hawai’i and a German American father from Wisconsin.
-She received a bachelor’s degree in English and East Asian studies with a certificate in creative writing from the University of Iowa, and a master’s degree in Japanese literature from Columbia University.
-She is a Distinguished Professor in the MFA Program and committed to exploring new pedagogical avenues in this discipline.
+Kimiko Hahn is the child of artists: a Japanese American mother from Hawai’i and a German American father from Wisconsin.
+She received a bachelor’s degree in English and East Asian studies with a certificate in creative writing from the University of Iowa.
+Her master’s degree is in Japanese literature from Columbia University.
+A distinguished professor in the English Department and the MFA Program, Hahn is committed to exploring new pedagogical avenues.

 Spam prevention powered by Akismet